hongyi18/hongyi18.github.io/_posts/2021-08-15-how-to-make-a-Github-page.md

 ### Read the documentation

-When I first made a Github page, the documentation was confusing to me and I have spent a few days to figure it out.
+When I first made a Github page, the documentation was confusing to me and I have spent days to figure it out.
 Although my introduction here is different from the documentation, I think it should be clearer and easier to follow.
 For advanced customization and details of the specs, however, one should still refer to the documentation of [Jekyll](https://jekyllrb.com/docs/) and [Github page](https://docs.github.com/en/pages), and the "README.md" of the site theme.